 Midsummer Memory Mandalas

 July 16 - July 17

 Join us for a weekend of art, nature, and reflection

-Join Lakewood as we welcome back internationally renowned earth artist Day Schildkret of Morning Altars for our third annual Midsummer Memory Mandalas community celebration and artist workshops on Saturday, July 16 and Sunday, July 17!
+Join Lakewood as we welcome back internationally renowned earth artist Day Schildkret of Morning Altars for our fourth annual Midsummer Memory Mandalas community celebration and artist workshops on Saturday, July 16 and Sunday, July 17!